These brioche sourdough cinnamon rolls are super soft and fluffy, filled with sweet cinnamon sugar, and topped with a cream cheese glaze.

 Shaping

-Pull the proofed dough from the bowl and tip it onto a floured bench.
-Roll the dough out into a 30x45cm (12x18 inch) rectangle.
+- After the refrigerator proof, deflate and pull the cold dough from the bowl onto a lightly floured surface.
+Roll the dough out into a 30x45cm (12×18 inch) rectangle.

 Proofing

-Grease a baking tray or skillet and place in the rolls and cover them with some compostable plastic wrap, beeswax wrap, or a lightly damped tea towel to stop the tops from drying out too much.
-Let them rise overnight until doubled in size.
+- Grease a baking tray, place in the rolls, and cover them with a lightly damped tea towel to stop the tops from drying out too much.
+Let them rise in a warm spot until they double in size.

 Storing